 Your employees can only rally behind a company culture if they understand it.
 Clarify your company’s mission for your leadership team and then communicate it clearly and continually to your employees.
 Consider setting a BHAG, a “Big, Hairy, Audacious Goal” aligned with your core mid-term business goals, and then rally the entire team behind achieving it.

-Culture in Action: One year, Paylease CEO Dave Dutch promised to not cut his hair until the company met their BHAG of one million transactions a month.
+Culture in Action: One year, Paylease CEO Dave Dutch promised to not cut his hair until the company met their BHAG.
 He held to that promise, much to his wife’s dismay.
 His dedication, resilience and physical reminder of commitment went a long way toward inspiring his team to achieve this audacious goal.
 This is a great example of serious goals intersecting with employee engagement and fun.

 5Make it Enjoyable

 Given how much time we all spend in our places of work, it’s okay to make them enjoyable.
-In fact, today’s fierce competition for talent now requires companies to combine a clear purpose with a fun work environment.
-Whatever makes your office click—free snacks, beer on tap, flexible hours, napping pods, office outings—invest in it and promote it to your employees.
+Today’s fierce competition for talent now requires companies to combine a clear purpose with a fun work environment.
+Whatever makes your office click—free snacks, beer on tap, flexible hours, napping pods, office outings—consider investing in it and promote it to your employees.

 Culture in Action: At Zen Planner, a company that provides business management software for fitness organizations, the leadership decided to live out the company’s purpose by incorporating exercise into the everyday work routine.
 They built a gym in the office and held classes, many of which were taught by employees.